 Welcome to the Herbivory Variability Network (“HerbVar”).
 We are a global research network that aims to describe and understand how and why patterns in plant–herbivore interactions vary across the tree of life and around the world.

-Although we are a new network (founded in mid 2019), we already have more than 200 collaborators from more than 100 institutions across 30+ countries.
+Since our founding in 2019, we have grown to more than 200 collaborators from more than 100 institutions across 30+ countries.
 Please email herbvar (a) gmail.com or Will Wetzel or a member of the Steering Committee if you are interested in joining us.
 We are always looking for additional collaborators, especially those who can contribute data from under-sampled regions or new species in our focal families.
 We are in our second phase of data collection; please see our Phase 2 page for more information on our current sampling objectives.

 The Herbivory Variability Network is funded for 2022-2026 by the US National Science Foundation as a Research Coordination Network.
 Seed funding was provided by MSU AgBioResearch, MSU Department of Entomology, MSU CANR International Programs, and the MSU Ecology, Evolution, and Behavior Program.